Continuation method for PDE-constrained global optimization: Analysis and application to the shallow water equations: Application to the shallow water equations

-where the block $\nabla_{x_{oth}x_{oth}}^2 \mathcal{L}_{\mu}$ is diagonal and nonsingular. \end{lemma} \begin{proof} Since we assume all variables to be bounded (BND), the second derivatives of the logarithmic barrier functions have a positive contribution to the diagonal.
-The objective Hessian adds further nonnegative contributions to $\nabla_{x_{oth}x_{oth}}^2 \mathcal{L}_{\mu}$.
+Then the Hessian of the Lagrangian with respect to $x_{bdy}$, $\nabla_{x_{bdy}x_{bdy}}^2 \mathcal{L}_{\mu}(x,\lambda, \theta)$, is positive definite. \end{lemma} \begin{proof} Since we assume all boundary variables to be bounded (BND), the second derivatives of the logarithmic barrier functions with respect to $x_{bdy}$ form a positive definite diagonal matrix.
+To this we add the Hessian of the objective function $f$ with respect to $x_{bdy}$, which is positive semi-definite due to the convexity of $f$ (OBJ).

-As the sign of the Lagrange multipliers is not known a-priori, the Hessians of the constraints may have a negative contribution to the diagonal, potentially resulting in zero diagonal entries.
-This can only happen for variables for which a constraint Hessian contains a nonzero, which in turn can only happen for hydraulic constraints, due to (LIN).
+As the sign of the Lagrange multipliers is not known a-priori, the Hessians of the constraints may have an indefinite contribution to the Hessian of the Lagrangian, potentially resulting in a loss of positive semi-definiteness.
+This, however, can only happen for constraints that are nonlinear in $x_{bdy}$.

-The only components of $x_{oth}$ on which the hydraulic constraints depend are boundary $Q$ or $H$ variables.
 As per (HBC), $H$ boundaries are fixed and hence do not occur as optimization variables.
-Free $Q$ boundaries do occur, but it is only the mass balance equation (\ref{eq:discretized-mass-balance}) which depends on boundary $Q$ variables.
-The mass balance equation is linear and so does not contribute to the Hessian.
+Free $Q$ boundaries do occur, but only the mass balance equation (\ref{eq:discretized-mass-balance}) and the convective acceleration term in the momentum equation (\ref{eq:discretized-momentum}) depend on boundary $Q$ variables.
+Both the mass balance equation and the convective acceleration term are linear in the boundary flow variables, and therefore do not contribute to $\nabla_{x_{bdy}x_{bdy}}^2 \mathcal{L}_{\mu}$.